What is ecommerce?

 Step 2: Get winning products

-Once you know your niche, it’s time to decide what to sell.
+Once you decided on your niche, it’s time to choose what to sell.

 Avoid:

-- Extra cheap, low-quality products that hurt your brand.
+- Ultra cheap, low-quality products that will damage your brand.

 - Too many seasonal products (unless you’re okay with big sales swings).